Poornam Kudumulu Recipe | Sihi Kadubu

 Make outer covering

-- Make a dent in the center.
-Dip your fingers in water and spread the dove tomake a flat puri.
+- Make a dent in the center of the ball.
+Dip your fingers in water and spread the dough to make a flat puri.
 Flatten them to as much as the size of your palm.

-- Add water to a steamer or pressure cooker, bring it to a boil.
+- Pour water to a steamer or pressure cooker, bring it to a boil.

-- When the water begins to boil, place these balls in a wide greased bowl and keep it in the steamer or cooker.
+- When the water begins to boil, place these balls in a wide greased basket and keep it in the steamer or cooker.
 Close the lid and steam on high for 8 minutes if steaming in a smaller cooker and for 10 minutes if steaming in a larger cooker.
-Steaming them for longer could make the outer covering harder.
+Steaming them for longer can make the outer covering harder.

 - Cool poornam kudumulu and offer to Ganesha.